Agatha Christie’s Evil Under the Sun-1982

 Peter Ustinov returns as Detective Poirot in a very good effort.
 The man sleuths his way to a final revelation common in these films as the whodunit culminates in unmasking the murderer or murderers and bringing them to justice.

 Spoiler alert- there are two killers.
-The juicy reveal takes place as all suspects are gathered and nervously fret possible accusations.
+The juicy reveal takes place as all the suspects gather, nervously fretting about possible accusations.

-I found it easy to figure out the culprits since they are written as the most secretive, but it’s fun watching the unraveling and the explanation of their motivations.
+I found it easy to figure out the culprits since they are portrayed as the most secretive, but it’s fun watching them unravel and hearing the explanation of their motivations.
 Also enjoyable is how each character has a specific ax to grind with the victim.

-Agatha Christie’s Evil Under the Sun is a solid, classic, whodunit done very well, and the characters are rather well-written and the acting stellar.
+Agatha Christie’s Evil Under the Sun is a solid, classic whodunit done very well, with well-written characters and stellar acting.

 The action starts mysteriously in the North York Moors when a hiker finds a strangled, female victim.
 Quickly, Hercule Poirot is asked to examine a diamond belonging to rich industrialist, Sir Horace Blatt (Colin Blakely).